pmcoder6105/pmcoder6105/README.md

 - ⚡ Fun fact: ...
 -->

-🏅 I'm an aspiring Deep Learning engineer and Tech Entrepreneur in high school looking for the next big thing!
+🏅 I'm an aspiring Deep Learning engineer and Tech Entrepreneur in high school looking for the next big idea!
 I love working on hackathons, competitive programming, and following the AI/ML community 🚀
 - I have a small YouTube channel where I post my hackathon showcases and game devlogs 🎮!
 (Yup, one of my favorite hobbies is game development).
 Go check it out; my YouTube handle is @krabbyPatty824

 👀 I'm interested in...
 - deep learning tech, finance & investing, data ethics, swimming, mobile games :)

+🌱 I’m currently learning...
+- c++ (mastered), python (intermediate), ML regression & classification techniques, with a full knowledge of HTML and CSS

+🤝 I'm looking to collaborate on...
+- anything! hit me up if you want to team up for a hackathon, to work on an AI model, or anything I have at least a basic understanding of.

+🤔 Fun Fact...
+- my first ever programming experience was game development!
+I've been developing games for 7 years! (if you wanna check out my games, take a look at my game dev portfolio: https://muse.io/pratyushm)

+📫 How to reach me...
+- you can reach me on my discord or email me!

+💪 Currently working on...
+- a barcode scanning algorithm that returns important nutritional information about the food!